ignacioaristimuno/fastapi-transformers-text-classification/{{ cookiecutter.repo_name }}/README.md

 # FastAPI & Transfomers Text Classification template

-Cookiecutter template for creating an Transformers Text Classification API with `FastAPI` and `transformers`.
+Cookiecutter template for creating a Transformers Text Classification API with `FastAPI` and `transformers`.

 ## Description